alperyazar/home/_posts/2024-03-27-why-programming-languages-part-1.md

 > particular microcontroller.

-The processor in the microcontroller essentially reads 14-bit wide instructions from the program memory, line by line.
+The processor in the microcontroller essentially reads 14-bit wide instructions from the program memory, row by row.
 Let's say the processor reads the value `11100100010010`.
 When we split this value, we have `111001` concatenated with `00010010`.
-This represents the `ANDLW` instruction with an operand value of 0x12 (18 in decimal).
+This represents the `ANDLW` instruction with an operand value of 0x12 (in hexadecimal, 18 in decimal).
 When the processor reads this particular 14-bit value, it performs a logical AND operation between the value stored in the `W` register and 0x12, and then writes the result back to the `W` register.

 The program memory could be like this: